Medical Billing and Coding

 The health care industry needs doctors, nurses and other specialists who directly provide medical treatment to patients.Nevertheless, the health care industry also needs skilled gatekeepers – workers who for insurance reimbursement purposes oversee the classification system that codes the type of care that is provided.
 These health care workers are medical billers and certified coders, the vital bridges between the provider and the insurance company.
 They ensure that the health care system is compliant with federal mandate and otherwise keep the system of providing care on track.

-Western Technical College offers a certificate program in Medical Billing and Coding that opens doors in this key segment of the industry.
-A certificate in Medical Billing and Coding with the name Western Technical College on it is the ticket to entry-level employment in this specialty.
-There is also room to grow, as individuals studying in this field can continue on to obtain bachelors or master’s degrees that can prepare medical billers and certified coders for managerial opportunities.FLEXIBLE SCHEDULES
+Western Technical College Medical Billing and Coding School offers a certificate program in Medical Billing and Coding that opens doors in this key segment of the industry.
+A Medical Billing and Coding certification from Western Technical College is the ticket to entry-level employment in this specialty.
+There is also room to grow, as individuals with a Medical Billing and Coding Certificate can continue on to obtain bachelors or master’s degrees that can prepare medical billers and certified coders for managerial opportunities.FLEXIBLE SCHEDULES

-This certificate program incorporates training for the real world in the laudable tradition of Western Technical College, including the following practical and theoretical courses:
+This certificate program incorporates training for the real world in the laudable tradition of Western Technical College's Medical Billing and Coding School, including the following practical and theoretical courses:

 - Medical Terminology